Variational Integrators and Graph-Based Solvers for Multibody Dynamics in Maximal Coordinates: Numerical Solver

 \section{Numerical Solver}

 The variational integrator \eqref{eqn:complete_integrator} can be summarized as a system of nonlinear equations with inequality constraints:

-where $\bs{s} = [\dot{\bs{z}}_1\hT ~ \bno{\lambda}{1}\hT ~ \bno{\gamma}{1}\hT ~ \bno{\beta}{1}\hT ~ \bs{\psi}_1\hT ~ \bs{\eta}_1\hT]\hT$.
-In this section, the algorithms derived for solving the system \eqref{eqn:system} are applicable for the class of Newton-based root-finding methods.
-Certain methods of this class, for example interior-point methods \cite{nocedal_numerical_2006}, introduce slack variables to treat the inequality constraints.
-In this case, $\bs{s}$ would be extended by such slack variables, but the following graph-based argument formulated for the algorithms still holds.
-Moreover, this graph-based argument is not limited to mechanical systems, but can be implemented for any graph-based system, but we will restrict the discussion to mechanical systems.
+with solution vector $\bs{s} = [\dot{\bs{z}}_1\hT ~ \bno{\lambda}{1}\hT ~ \bno{\gamma}{1}\hT ~ \bno{\beta}{1}\hT ~ \bs{\psi}_1\hT ~ \bs{\eta}_1\hT]\hT$.
+In this section, the algorithms derived for solving the system \eqref{eqn:system} are applicable to the class of Newton-based root-finding methods.
+Certain methods of this class, for example interior-point methods \cite{nocedal_numerical_2006}, introduce slack variables $\bs{\sigma}$ and additional constraints $\bs{h}(\bs{s})=\bs{\sigma}$ to facilitate the numerical treatment of the inequality constraints.
+Since the slack variables match the inequality constraints up to the desired solution tolerance, the theoretical properties of the integrator still hold.
+The solution vector $\bs{s}$ and the system $\bs{f}(\bs{s})$ would be extended by these slack variables and constraints, but the computational complexity does not change if each inequality constraint and its associated slack constraint are considered as a single node in a graph.
+Moreover, the graph-based argument is not limited to mechanical systems and can be implemented for any graph-based system, but we will restrict the discussion to mechanical systems.

 At the core, Newton-based methods iteratively produce solution approximations for \eqref{eqn:system} with the procedure

 where

 Numerically, \eqref{eqn:iteration} is formulated as a linear system of equations